|Follow PSU Football:||Follow @PennStateFball|

 ➤ High School

-Full name is Troy Stephen Apke...Son of Steven and Susan Apke...Has one older brother, Sam, and two older sisters, Chelsea and Tess...Is the fifth member of his immediate family that will compete in college athletics...His father and mother both attended the University of Pittsburgh and competed in football and track and field, respectively...Chelsea played basketball at Washington & Jefferson, attaining first-team All-PAC and third-team all-region honors...Tess was a two-time All-NEC selection as a member of the Robert Morris softball program, earning first-team All-NEC accolades in 2014...Born April 11, 1995 in Pittsburgh, Pa.
+Full name is Troy Stephen Apke...Son of Steven and Susan Apke...Has one older brother, Sam, and two older sisters, Chelsea and Tess...Is the fifth member of his immediate family to compete in college athletics...His father and mother both attended the University of Pittsburgh and competed in football and track and field, respectively...Chelsea played basketball at Washington & Jefferson, attaining first-team All-PAC and third-team all-region honors...Tess was a two-time All-NEC selection as a member of the Robert Morris softball program, earning first-team All-NEC accolades in 2014...Majoring in criminology...Born April 11, 1995 in Pittsburgh, Pennsylvania.